Welcome to Okinawa Churaumi Aquarium

 - The marine life of Kuroshio is displayed through the large acrylic window

-- A kaleidoscopic variety of fish swim in a large tank, including the 8.5 meter whale shark and a manta ray with the world's record for longevity in captivity.
+- A kaleidoscopic variety of fish swim in a large tank, including the 8.6 meter whale shark and manta rays.
 The large acrylic window through which this impressive scene is displayed measures 8.2m in height, 22.5m in width, and is 60cm thick.
 We are confident that you will be impressed and excited to be within hands' reach of the sharks, rays, and other wide-ranging fish that thrive in the Kuroshio Sea.

 - World's first!
 Multiple whale sharks in captivity

 - Up until now, captive reproduction of whale sharks has been fraught with difficulties.
 However, at Okinawa Churaumi Aquarium, multiple captivity will be undertaken in the world class aquarium tank, aimed at captive reproduction of the whale shark species.
 The whale shark is a species that still poses us many questions.
 Here at Okinawa Churaumi Aquarium we have taken up the challenge to be the first to unravel these mysteries.

 * Okinawa Churaumi Aquarium has endeavored to raise whale sharks since 1980, when it was then known as Okinawa Commemorative National Government Park Aquarium (first opened in 1975).

 - One of the largest ray!
 We are the first to breed multiple manta rays in captivity!

 - Manta rays swim with ease in the beautiful seas of Okinawa.
 Okinawa Churaumi Aquarium was the first to succeed in keeping multiple individual of manta rays and increasing their numbers after the successful reproductions in the tank.